nayemalam/McGillCoop/README.md

 - [Violet Wei](https://github.com/violetwei)       :arrow_right:Major in Software Engineering

-### Scope of Project

-All functionality of the system are accessible via the web frontend for respective stakeholders.
-A mobile (Android) frontend shall allow to execute the most important functionality for the given stakeholder and have both read and write access to the backend via RESTful service calls.
-Secure login with authorization is not mandatory.
-External systems or services(myFuture, myCourses) are not required to be integrated.

 ### Sprint 1
 - [x] Use UML Lab to create a domain model